 Students learn research-based methodologies that are specific to Math content area instruction.
 Students engage with relevant information from textbooks, experts, and professional journals associated with Math and secondary instruction.
 In addition, students participate in fieldwork hours that take them into both middle and high schools.

-Prerequisite(s): EDU 409/509, 411/511, 497/514, 407/515, and permission of the Program Director schools.
+Grade Type: Letter Grade Prerequisite(s): EDU 409/509, 411/511, 497/514, 407/515, and permission of the Program Director

 EDU 519P - Subject Area Specialization: Physical Education